mmarkin/GPS-NTP-Timeserver/README.md

 ![sketch_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/MainBoard.png)

-A PIR sensor can be added to automatically turn the OLED displays on only when someone is near to see them.
+A PIR motion sensor can be added to automatically turn the OLED displays on only when someone is near to see them.
 Thanks to Brett Oliver who engineered the mod on his version of this project.
 Alternately, a simple SPDT switch that connects A0 to either ground or +3.3 volts could be used.
 If it is not desired to turn the displays off, just connect A0 permanently to +3.3 volts or comment out the